Published on The Arboretum (https://arboretum.uoguelph.ca)

 The bundle of three needles of a pitch pine tree.

-This Pitch Pine is in our World of Trees collection.
+This pitch pine was in our World of Trees collection (RIP).

 Ontario Tree Atlas map of non-planted Pitch Pine.
 1995-1999.